Panionios B.C.: Arenas

 Panionios played its domestic Greek League home games at "Artakis" Nea Smyrni Indoor Hall, a now demolished 1,832-seat arena that was owned by the Nea Smyrni municipality.
 They used the arena from its opening in 1979 to 2006, and from 2009 to its close in 2019.
 From 2006 to 2009, the club used the Helliniko Olympic Arena, which was built for the 2004 Summer Olympics, and has a capacity of 15,000, as its home arena.
 At various times, the club has also used the National Athletic Center Glyfada Makis Liougas, which has a capacity of 3,232.

 In 2019, the club moved into the Sofia Befon Palaio Faliro Indoor Hall for the 2019–20 season.
 The arena seats 1,204 people.
 It was opened in 2017.

 The municipality of Nea Smyrni has begun the construction of a new modern-style multi-use indoor arena, called the Boban Janković Indoor Hall, named after Boban Janković, which is being built on the same location as the old Nea Smyrni Indoor Hall.
-The new arena is scheduled to be open for the 2022–23 season.
+The new arena was scheduled to open for the 2022–23 season but after many delays the stadium is still unfinished.
 The club will play at a smaller arena in Nea Smyrni neighborhood, Andreas Varikas Indoor Hall, until its new arena is completed.